-In addition, a newsletter provided respondents with findings from Round 1 of NHATS.
-The newsletter was used at the door and is an informational handout for all NHATS study participants.
+The NHATS and you newsletter, Issue 3.1, May 2014 presented findings from the Round 1 data.
+The newsletter was mailed with the advance letter and could be used at the door as an informational handout for all NHATS study participants.
+An updated newsletter (Issue 4.0) was given to respondents during the home visits.
 The "NHATS & you" newsletters for all rounds are available on the NHATS website.